 The health care provider will examine you.
 A hip or pelvis x-ray can confirm this condition.

 Surgery to stabilize the bone with pins or screws will prevent the ball of the hip joint from slipping or moving out of place.
 At times, the hip joint has to be opened up to allow the surgeon to realign the hip.
 Some surgeons may suggest using pins on the other hip at the same time.
 This is because many children will develop this problem in that hip later.

 The outcome is most often good with treatment.
 In rare cases, the hip joint may wear away, despite prompt diagnosis and treatment.

 This disorder is linked to a greater risk for osteoarthritis later in life.
 Other potential but rare complications include reduced blood flow to the hip joint and wearing away of hip joint tissue.
 This can lead to increased pain and stiffness of the joint, even at young age.

 If your child has ongoing pain or other symptoms of this disorder, have the child lie down right away and stay still until you get medical help.

 Weight control for obese children may be helpful.
 Many cases are not preventable.

 Sawyer JR, Spence DD.
 Fractures and dislocations in children.
-In: Azar FM, Beaty JH, Canale ST, eds.
+In: Azar FM, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
-13th ed.
-Philadelphia, PA: Elsevier; 2017:chap 36.BACK TO TOP
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 36.BACK TO TOP

 Reviewed By: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.